PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:

 1. Engine: responsible for start-to-finish compilation and execution of our JavaScript program.
+2. Compiler: one of Engine's friends; handles all the dirty work of parsing and code-generation (see previous section).